reeflective/console/README.md

 #### Prompt system & Colors
 - 1-line and 2-line prompts, both being customizable.
 - Function for refreshing the prompt, with optional behavior settings.
-- Optional colors (can be disabled).

 #### Hints & Syntax highlighting
 - A hint line can be printed below the input line, with any type of information.
 See utilities for a default one.
 - The Hint system is now refreshed depending on the cursor position as well, like completions.
 - A syntax highlighting system.
-A default one is also available.

 #### Command history
 - Ability to have 2 different history sources (I used this for clients connected to a server, used by a single user).